 Go Insta-crazy at OUE Skyspace

 Heads up Instagrammers!
 The OUE Skyspace is California’s tallest open-air observation deck, and one of few perfect places to catch the sunset.
-Admission is included in the GO LA Card, so you shouldn’t miss this.
-It’s truly a marvellous sight watching the setting sun cast a pinkish-golden glow over the city, while it slowly illuminates in the fading sunlight.
+It’s truly a marvellous sight — the setting sun casts a pinkish-golden glow over LA, while it slowly illuminates in the fading light.

 Entrance Fee: US$25 (~S$33.90, free with GO LA Card)